-This fourth Justice Hustlers heist book will be the first novel published about Hurricane Maria and is already getting rave reviews:
+This fourth Justice Hustlers heist book was the first novel published about Hurricane Maria and has gotten rave reviews:

 Dulce Garcia was a teen sexually exploited by a violent New York pimp until Marisol Rivera rescued her.
 But Dulce didn’t stay rescued for long.
 In SIDE CHICK NATION, Dulce’s unhealed trauma and appetite for thrills lead her into an endless party of sugar daddies in the Caribbean.
 Until she gets caught in Hurricane Maria in Puerto Rico—and witnesses both the heartbreaking disaster of climate change, and the international vultures who plunder the tragedy for a financial killing, making shady use of relief funds to devastate the island even more . . .